OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 Once we have this we can use a handy "toPath" function which allows us to pass a query to a route and it will give us the full translated URL to link to - cool!

 ```
-import { Link as RouterLink } from '../router';
 import { withTranslation } from '../i18n';

-// Here we take our already configured next-routes
+// Here we take our already configured next-routes and link
-import { routes } from '../router';
+import { routes, Link as RouterLink } from '../nextRouter';

 const Link = ({ path, params = {}, i18n, children }) => {
   // if the path is to the home - there are no translations